tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

---dry-run                             do all upgrade steps without actual upgrade --post-upgrade [POST_UPGRADE]         path to directory with stage3.sh script --bos-mgmt-id [BOS_MGMT_ID]	      set BOS management identifier --ssh-password SSH_PASSWORD	      ssh password for installation --web-password WEB_PASSWORD	      web password for unlock
+--dry-run                             do all upgrade steps without actual upgrade --post-upgrade [POST_UPGRADE]         path to directory with stage3.sh script --bos-mgmt-id [BOS_MGMT_ID]	      set BOS management identifier -p PASSWORD, --password PASSWORD      administration password
 ====================================  ============================================================

 **Example:**

 ::

-  bos-toolbox.exe install --batch listOfMiners.csv --web-password root --ssh-password admin --open-source
+  bos-toolbox.exe install --password root --open-source listOfMiners.csv

 This command will install Braiins OS on the miners, that are specified in the *listOfMiners.csv* file.
-The command will also automatically unlock the Antminer S9 and insert the SSH password *admin*, when the miner asks for it.
+The command will also automatically unlock the Antminer S9.

 .. _bosbox_update: